firebase/extensions/auth-mailchimp-sync/README.md

 **CONFIGURATION PARAMETERS:**

-* Deployment location: *Where should the extension be deployed?
-For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).*
+* Deployment location: Where should the extension be deployed?
+For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Mailchimp API key: *What is your Mailchimp API key?
-To obtain a Mailchimp API key, go to your [Mailchimp account](https://admin.mailchimp.com/account/api/).*
+* Mailchimp API key: What is your Mailchimp API key?
+To obtain a Mailchimp API key, go to your [Mailchimp account](https://admin.mailchimp.com/account/api/).

-* Audience ID: *What is the Mailchimp Audience ID to which you want to subscribe new users?
+* Audience ID: What is the Mailchimp Audience ID to which you want to subscribe new users?
 To find your Audience ID: visit https://admin.mailchimp.com/lists, click on the desired audience or create a new audience, then select **Settings**.
-Look for **Audience ID** (for example, `27735fc60a`).*
+Look for **Audience ID** (for example, `27735fc60a`).

-**NON-CLOUD FUNCTION RESOURCES CREATED**:
+* Contact status: When a new contact is added to the Mailchimp list/audience, what is their initial status?
+If the status is `subscribed` the contact can immediately receive campaigns.
+If the status is `pending`, a double opt-in confirmation email will be sent to the user.
+Once accepted they will be set to a `subscribed` status.

+**CLOUD FUNCTIONS CREATED:**

-* addUserToList (firebaseextensions.v1beta.function)
+* addUserToList (providers/firebase.auth/eventTypes/user.create)

-* removeUserFromList (firebaseextensions.v1beta.function)
+* removeUserFromList (providers/firebase.auth/eventTypes/user.delete)